alexthecat123/LisaSourceCompilation/README.md

 - 7/9/2025 - Initial Release
 - 7/24/2025 - Added ```lisa_serial_transfer.py```, a script for easily transferring the source files over to the Lisa.
 Also updated the disk image and ```src``` directory with a new ```ALEX/TRANSFER.TEXT``` script, an ```ALEX/ASM/LIBSM.TEXT``` script that was previously missing, and a fixed version of ```ALEX/COMP/LIBOS```.
 - 7/25/2025 - Updated ```lisa_serial_transfer.py``` to use a larger buffer size, the -KEYBOARD instead of -CONSOLE, and a bunch of other tweaks.
 This has increased performance by a factor of two!
 Updated the disk image and ```ALEX/TRANSFER.TEXT``` accordingly too.
-- 7/26/2026 - Updated ```lisa_serial_transfer.py``` to use my custom ```ALEX-RECEIVE.TEXT``` program to transfer files while preserving the high bit (and thus special characters).
+- 7/26/2025 - Updated ```lisa_serial_transfer.py``` to use my custom ```ALEX-RECEIVE.TEXT``` program to transfer files while preserving the high bit (and thus special characters).
 Also added ```patch_files.py```, a script that automatically patches all the source files that need modifications.
 These changes eliminate all the manual work needed to prepare the code for compilation.
+Updated the disk image accordingly.
+- 7/27/2025 - Fixed a bug in ```ALEX-RECEIVE.TEXT``` where transfers would occasionally end prematurely during large multi-file operations.
+Also added status output on the Lisa's display during the transfer.
 Updated the disk image accordingly.